-Dan’s Simplicity: A routine created by Daniel Wicks.
+Dan’s Simplicity: Created by Daniel Wicks.
 One hand does Hassett’s four corners, while the other does other cracks including the volley, the arrowhead, and the snake killer.

-Diana’s Crossover: A move created by Diana Hurley.
+Diana’s Crossover: Created by Diana Hurley.
 It is similar to a Queensland Crossover, but done behind your back.

-Double Arrowhead: A move created by Fiona Wilks.
+Double Arrowhead: Created by Fiona Wilks/Smith.
 Both whips do the arrowhead at the same time, with one whip going underneath the other.